I-177 HAS MADE THE 2016 BALLOT! THANK YOU TO ALL OUR TIRELESS VOLUNTEERS!!!

 Hello and welcome to the home of Montanans for Trap Free Public Lands!
-This is the official website of the 2016 Ballot Initiative Committee for I-XXX, an initiative to end all commercial and recreational trapping on public lands.
+This is the official website of the 2016 Ballot Initiative Committee for I-177, an initiative to end all commercial and recreational trapping on public lands.

 - Our initiative is a firm and legally sound document that restricts all trapping for sport and pleasure to private lands, while still creating reasonable exceptions for public safety, health, and specific cases of livestock depredation.